codepath/android_guides/Styling-UI-Screens-FAQ.md

 **How do I add a border to an image or another view?**

 You can add a border to any view by creating a "drawable shape xml" and applying that as the `android:background` of the view.
-Create an XML file in `res/drawable` called "shape_view_border.xml":
+Create an XML file in `res/drawable` called `shape_view_border.xml`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>